Thlrds/Starfall-Drift/README.md

 Note that some assets are licensed under the non-commercial [CC-BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/) or similar non-commercial licenses and will need to be removed if you wish to use this project commercially.

-If you find that your work is misattributed or someone elses work is misattributed, please create an issue on this repos GitHub page, or email the Funky Station Maintainers @ `maintainers@funkystation.org`.
+If you find that your work is misattributed or someone elses work is misattributed, please create an issue on this repos GitHub page.